 Wages and employment conditions are often one of the first things a potential employee will consider about a job.
 They are also an effective way to reward employees according to their skills and experience.
 That's why you need to understand your obligations as an employer to uphold the entitlements of your staff.

-Entitlements for work conditions in many jobs are governed by the Federal workplace relations system, which includes modern awards and the National Employment Standards (NES).
+Entitlements for work conditions in many jobs are governed by the national workplace relations system, which includes modern awards and the National Employment Standards (NES).
 Employees covered by the national workplace relations system are also entitled to leave provisions as set out in the NES.